meltyourface/blank/posts/The-Underworld/The-Rite-of-Hecate-Persephone-Anubis-Underworld-Guidance/index.md

 ## Title: The Rite of Shadows

-Purpose: To beseech the aid of Hecate, Persephone, and Anubis in acquiring guidance, wisdom, and strength from The Underworld.
+**Purpose**: To beseech the aid of Hecate, Persephone, and Anubis in acquiring guidance, wisdom, and strength from The Underworld.

-Preparation:
+**Preparation**:

 1. Choose a location that resonates with the energies of The Underworld.
 Ideal locations include crossroads, cemeteries, or secluded woodlands.